STATEMENT & BIO

 Leah Dockrill says about her work and herself:

 I have been an elected member of the Society of Canadian Artists since 2000.
-My paintings have been exhibited in many public galleries and commercial venues mostly in Ontario and Quebec.
-I am looking forward to exhibiting some of my collages in the near future.
 I live in Toronto with my husband and two extraordinary Siberian Neva Masquerade Cats.